Version Control Systems | A Technical Guide to VCS Internals

 svn merge <existing-branch>: Merge the specified branch into the current branch checked out in the working directory.
 Note this needs to be committed afterwards.

-svn log: Show the commit history and associated descriptive messages for the active branch.
+svn log: Show the commit history and associated descriptive messages for the active branch (useful for devs to find details of previous changes).

 For more information on SVN internals, see the Version Control with Subversion book.